craftusco/getty-api/README.md

 ## Getting Started

-> The service saves the Bearer token in a static file called token.json,
+> The service saves the Bearer token in `SESSION`,
 > all services are server-side.
+> Database is a MUST!!!

 Folder & Files architecture